ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 Session Chair: Joachim Meyer

 Emre Kocyigit <br>
-*Analysis of Dark Patterns in Consent Management Flow: Functional Characteristics for Automated Detection*
+*Towards Assessing Quality Attributes of Dark Patterns in Cookies Consent Processes*

 Olga Gkotsopoulou <br>
 *Accessibility statements and data protection notices: what can data protection law learn from the concept of accessibility?*